radekmie/h3mapgen/components/params/README.md

 ## `detailedParams` specification

 Apart from concretization of `userParameters`, `detailedParams` should contain values directly influencing process of initializing LML (including priorities of some specialized productions!) and other processes in later steps of the generator.
 However, specifying them directly here allow users to manipulate them easier.
-Sketch of the influence mapping from `userParams` to some of the more detailed map features [here](../../docs/17.02.01-MapParams-2.jpg).
+Sketch of the influence mapping from `userMapParams` to some of the more detailed map features [here](../../docs/17.02.01-MapParams-2.jpg).

-### _param ∈ userParams_
+### _param ∈ userMapParams_

-All keys given in [`userParams`](#userparams-specification) are available in `detailedParams`.
+All keys given in [`userMapParams`](#usermapparams-specification) are available in `detailedParams`.
 If user's choice was not _Random_ option, the parameter value is copied.
-If it was random, the value here is randomized over the valid values for that parameter.
+If it was _Random_, its value is randomized over the valid values for this parameter.

+After the generation, the values, except `seed`, are overrided by the content of `userDetailedParams` table.

 ### _playerTowns_:int
 _Number of towns owned by the player at the beginning of the game._